babarot/enhancd/README.md

 ## :books: References

-The "visual filter" is what is called "Interactive Grep Tool" according to [percol](https://github.com/mooz/percol) that is a pioneer in interactive selection to the traditional pipe concept on UNIX.
+The "visual filter" (interactive filter) is what is called "Interactive Grep Tool" according to [percol](https://github.com/mooz/percol) that is a pioneer in interactive selection to the traditional pipe concept on UNIX.

 - **percol** :point_right: [percol adds flavor of interactive selection to the traditional pipe concept on UNIX](https://github.com/mooz/percol)
 - **peco** :point_right: [Simplistic interactive filtering tool](https://github.com/peco/peco)